This post may contain affiliate links. See our Privacy Policy.

 Instructions

 - Rinse the beans and pick them over, discarding any damaged beans or small pebbles.
-I have found pebbles in my dried beans, so it’s worth a minute or two to sort through them.
-Transfer the beans to a 5- to 7-quart slow cooker.
+Transfer the beans to a 5- to 7-quart slow cooker.1 pound dried red beans

-- Cover the slow cooker and cook the beans on high for 5 to 6 hours or until quite tender.
+- Cover the slow cooker and cook on high for 5 to 6 hours, or until the beans are tender enough to mash easily.

 - Cover the slow cooker and cook for 30 minutes to 1 hour longer.